/>

 Do you have to pay a monthly fee for a GPS tracker?

-Unfortunately, many GPS trackers and devices for kids require some kind of additional subscription payment.
-This is especially true if the device requires an app with advanced features, or a wearable that provides LTE connectivity.
+Unfortunately, many GPS trackers and devices for kids require an additional subscription payment.
+This is especially true if the device requires an app with advanced features or a wearable that provides LTE connectivity.

-Be sure to factor this extra cost in when making your final decision.
+Be sure to factor this extra cost into your final decision.

 Are there alternative GPS trackers and devices for kids to consider?